Skip to main content

 Your business must be viable

-You will need to keep records of the business or organisation's ongoing viability at the time of applying for the loan.
+You should have kept records of the business or organisation’s ongoing viability at the time of applying for the loan.
 We may ask to see these.
 Your records may include:

 • a relevant cash-flow forecast for the business